 How do you get Alexa, though?
 It’s included in Amazon’s Echo smart speaker line, with a wide range of models to choose from.
 Alexa is increasingly showing up elsewhere as well, including in smartphones and tablets, car stereos, earbuds, headphones, rings, and even eyeglasses.

-At 27.5 ounces and 5.8 x 3.9 x 3.9 inches, it isn’t exactly travel-sized, but won’t have you heading for the oversize luggage counter either.
+At 34.2 ounces and 5.7 x 5.7 x 5.2 inches, it isn’t really travel-sized, but won’t have you heading for the oversize luggage counter either.
+That said, the current version is noticeably larger than some of the earlier models.

 More useful for travelers is the Dot, which (aside from the sound quality) offers the same features as the Echo in a much smaller package.
 At 10.7 ounces and 3.9 x 3.9 x 3.5 inches, it’s easy to fit in your bag and find space for in your hotel room.
 It’s also relatively cheap, which always helps.

-On the other hand, the title=”Studio” link=”B07G9Y3ZMC” /] is an expanded version of the Echo, heavier and bulkier with a built-in smart home hub, high-fidelity sound, and more.
+On the other hand, the Studio is an expanded version of the Echo, heavier and bulkier with a built-in smart home hub, high-fidelity sound, and more.
 This speaker is great in a living room or home cinema space, but won’t be making it into your suitcase any time soon.

 The Show adds a screen into the mix, making it a full audio-visual device.
-Available in three different sizes from 5.5″ to 10.1″, it’s a combination of a basic tablet computer and speaker that’s designed to live on your kitchen bench or bedside table.
+Available in five or eight-inch versions, it’s a combination of a basic tablet computer and speaker that’s designed to live on your kitchen bench or bedside table.

-They’re nice devices, but for travel we’d suggest taking a Kindle Fire instead.
+It’s a nice device, but for travel we’d suggest taking a Kindle Fire instead.
 Amazon’s similarly-sized tablets are much more useful on the road, still have Alexa support built in, and cost less.

 Alexa for Travelers